"

 In any case, the student who goes from submitting poor work to perfect work becomes a “person of interest” target to their instructor in all that they do after that.
 In the case of traditional contract cheating, the hack also becomes expensive not only for that assignment but also for all the instances when the cheater will have to pay someone to do the work that they should have just learned to do themselves.
 Habitual overreliance on generative AI may also lead to a dependency that permanently deprives students of writing abilities when they become graduates.
 For all these reasons, it’s better just to learn what you’re supposed to by doing assignments yourself and showing academic integrity by crediting sources properly when doing research.

-Certainly anything quoted directly from a source (because the wording is important) must be cited, as well as anyone’s original ideas, opinions, or theories that you paraphrase or summarize (i.e., indirectly quote) from a book, article, webpage, or some other published source with an identifiable author, argument, and/or primary research producing new facts.
+Certainly anything quoted directly from a source (because the wording is important) must be cited, as well as anyone’s original ideas, opinions, or theories that you paraphrase or summarize (i.e., indirectly quote) from a book, article, webpage, or some other published source with an identifiable author, argument, and/or primary research producing new facts and findings.
 You must also cite any media such as photos, videos, drawings/paintings, graphics, graphs, etc. If you are ever unsure about whether something should be cited, you can always ask your librarian or, better yet, your instructor since they’ll ultimately assess your work for academic integrity.
 Even the mere act of asking assures them that you care about academic integrity.
-For more on plagiarism, you can also visit plagiarism.org and Purdue OWL’s Avoiding Plagiarism series of modules (2024).
+For more on plagiarism, you can also visit plagiarism.org and Purdue OWL’s Avoiding Plagiarism series of modules.

 3.5.2: Citing and Referencing Sources in APA Style

-• Signal phrase, direct or indirect quotation (Smith, 2018, p.
-66).
+• Signal phrase, direct or indirect quotation (Author, Year, location of source passage).

 1. Author(s) last name(s)